hectormaldperez/hello-world/README.md

 # hello-world
-This repository will consist of general ideas to consider for analysis
+This repository will consist of general ideas to consider.
 Interests: Cooking, biking and long walks